-NOTICE OF ANNUAL MEETING FOR 2020 VIRTUAL ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF ANNUAL MEETING FOR 2023 ANNUAL MEETING OF STOCKHOLDERS

+Time and Date:

+Wednesday, May 17, 2023 at 3:30 p.m., Pacific daylight time.

+Location:

+Intevac's principal executive offices, located at: 3560 Bassett Street, Santa Clara, California 95054.

-Time and Date: Wednesday, May 13, 2020 at 3:30 p.m., Pacific daylight time Location: www.meetingcenter.io/264526658 As a precaution regarding the coronavirus or COVID-19, we have decided to hold the Annual Meeting over the web in a virtual meeting format.
-The password for the meeting is IVAC2020.
-Items of Business: (1) To elect eight directors to serve for the ensuing year or until their respective successors are duly elected and qualified.
-(2) To approve an amendment to the Intevac 2003 Employee Stock Purchase Plan to increase the number of shares reserved for issuance thereunder by 500,000 shares.
-(3) To approve the Intevac 2020 Equity Incentive Plan and the reservation of shares thereunder; (4) To ratify the appointment of BPM LLP as Intevac's independent public accountants for the fiscal year ending January 2, 2021.
-(5) To approve, on a non-binding, advisory basis, compensation paid to Intevac's Named Executive Officers ("NEOs").
-(6) To transact such other business as may properly come before the Annual Meeting or any postponement, adjournment or other delay thereof.
+Items of Business:

+- (1) To elect five directors to serve until Intevac's next annual meeting of stockholders or until their respective successors are duly elected and qualified. - (2) To approve the amended Intevac 2003 Employee Stock Purchase Plan to increase the number of shares reserved for issuance thereunder by 300,000 shares. - (3) To approve the amended Intevac 2020 Equity Incentive Plan to increase the number of shares reserved for issuance thereunder by 850,000 shares. - (4) To ratify the appointment of BPM LLP as Intevac's independent public accountants for the fiscal year ending December 30, 2023. - (5) To approve, on a non-binding, advisory basis, compensation paid to Intevac's named executive officers. - (6) To approve, on a non-binding, advisory basis, the frequency of future advisory votes on the compensation paid to Intevac's named executed officers. - (7) To transact such other business as may properly come before the Annual Meeting or any postponement, adjournment or other delay thereof.

 These items of business are more fully described in the proxy statement accompanying this notice.

-Adjournments and Postponements: Any action on the items of business described above may be considered at the Annual Meeting at the time and on the date specified above or at any time and date to which the Annual Meeting may be properly adjourned or postponed.
-Record Date: You are entitled to vote if you were a stockholder of record as of the close of business on March 24, 2020.
-Voting: Your vote is very important.
+Adjournments and Postponements:

+Any action on the items of business described above may be considered at the Annual Meeting at the time and on the date specified above or at any time and date to which the Annual Meeting may be properly adjourned or postponed.

+Record Date:

+You are entitled to vote if you were a stockholder of record as of the close of business on March 28, 2023.

+Voting:

+Your vote is very important.
 Whether or not you plan to attend the Annual Meeting, we encourage you to read the proxy statement and submit your proxy card or vote on the Internet or by telephone as soon as possible.
 For specific instructions on how to vote your shares, please refer to the section entitled "Questions and Answers About Procedural Matters" and the instructions on the enclosed proxy card.

-All stockholders are cordially invited to participate in the Annual Meeting.